Do you love the look of lush greenery indoors, but you’re not ready to commit to anything that requires a lot of maintenance?

 Some species can grow up to 10 feet tall, so pruning may be a necessity to keep the size of indoor trees in check.

 Luckily, this genus is very tolerant of pruning.
 You can cut healthy plants back to any height without worry of causing harm.
+You can also prune them as bonsai plants.

 To prune, simply use a sharp blade and cut any cane you wish to remove.
 Make your cut at a 45-degree angle to avoid water damage.